-Prepared by: M Birch Revision No: Final Page 8 s Authorised by: J Bawden Revised KCGM Noise and Vibration Monitoring and Management Date:04/06/04 Additionised by: o Bawach Programme June 2004 - Final.doc Date:04/00/04
+Prepared by: M Birch Revision No: Final Page 1 Authorised by: J Bawden Revised KCGM Noise and Vibration Management Programme June 2004 - Final.doc Date:04/06/04

 PART 4 - COMMUNITY CONSULTATION

 KCGM has a 24-hour Public Inquiry Line that can be contacted for a wide range of issues including emergencies, complaints, inquiries and feedback.
 Both the public and employees (including contractors) are encouraged to use the Public Inquiry Line for any matter relating to the operations.
 It is a particularly important avenue for capturing those issues which require follow up and action.